MontiCore/EmbeddedMontiArc/README.md

   Creates a new, empty axis for a given input tensor.

   * **axis** (0 <= integer <= 1, required): The axis to expand.

-* **GreedySearch(max_length)**

-  Must be used together with a recurrent network.
-Uses Greedysearch as search algorithm over the timesteps of the RNN, so that only the best output for each timestep is considered.

-  * **max_length** (integer > 0, required): The maximum number of timesteps to run the RNN, and thus the maximum length of the generated sequence.

 * **ReduceSum(axis)**